NatureWildlifeCharm of the Cliffs: Puffins in their Natural Habitat

 Can you hold a puffin in Iceland?

 No, you cannot.
-The stress this causes the puffin will remove the natural oils that protect the feathers.
+The stress this causes the puffin will remove the natural oils that protect them.

 The most significant natural predator of the puffin is the Great Black-backed Gull.
 This gull can catch adult puffins in mid-air.